pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     one) in the output document.
 This option has no effect unless `-s/--standalone` is used, and it has no effect on `man`, `docbook4`, `docbook5`, or `jats` output.

+    Note that if you are producing a PDF via `ms`, the table of contents will appear at the beginning of the document, before the title.
+If you would prefer it to be at the end of the document, use the option `--pdf-engine-opt=--no-toc-relocation`.

 `--toc-depth=`*NUMBER*